kagiko/vaultwarden-wiki/Building-binary.md

+If you don't want to build the binary yourself, you can look if bitwarden_rs was already [packaged for your linux distribution](https://github.com/dani-garcia/bitwarden_rs/wiki/Available-packages).

 ## Dependencies
 - `Rust nightly` (strongly recommended to use [rustup](https://rustup.rs/))
 - `OpenSSL` (should be available in path, install through your system's package manager or use the [prebuilt binaries](https://wiki.openssl.org/index.php/Binaries))